Posted on Leave a comment

 You: I feel awful.
 Like I must have said something really bad.
 What did i say to deserve such anger?
 But I’m not sure if I’m reading too much into things.

-Helper: Let’s assume the person is indeed angry.
-That you did indeed read the situation correctly [This encourages the person to trust their gut feeling, their intuition.
+Helper: Let’s assume your thoughts are correct, that you did indeed read the situation correctly [This encourages the person to trust their gut feeling, their intuition.
 Victims of abuse ALWAYS suffered gaslighting and therefore distrust their intuition.
 It is not possible to convince someone of lies without destroying their confidence in their ability to correctly perceive reality.
 Even if the situation was read incorrectly, it wont matter in the end, because this exercise will diffuse your intense feelings.
 Also victims of abuse, most commonly have abusers still in their life.
 So this actually is not far-fetched at all, and in fact may be the most accurate read of the situation.]
+Instead of suggesting you’re “taking it personally” let’s assume the possibility that the person was indeed angry at you specifically [this is exactly the case with abusers].

 You didn’t do anything wrong.
 Anger is not an appropriate response.
 Anger is more present in the presence of abuse.
 Either from the abuser, or from the victim in the form of reaction to the abuse.
 In either case you weren’t being abusive, so the angry response is not appropriate.
 A good person wouldn’t have reacted with anger or annoyance.
 You are used to thinking you are to blame, because you were told so over and over again whenever the abusers in your life got angry.
 Most likely they didn’t apologize afterwards for their anger, so that belief remained.
 Which you carry now till adulthood, till this very moment where this person is angry, and you accept what you’ve come to expect: That you did something truly awful that deserves someone to be angry.